 I think adding the chocolate chips to the top of the muffin as opposed to mixing them in, creates a prettier presentation.
 It also helps your guests to notice that it's a chocolate chip banana muffin right away.

-How-To Make Banana Nut Muffins
+How-To Make A Nut Topping

 - add 1 tablespoon of walnut halves to each muffin.